 Lastly, we monitor and research the use of our smoke-free alternatives to cigarettes once they are on the market to assess the product’s contribution to tobacco harm reduction.

 In 1997, the U.N.
 Focal Point on Tobacco or Health recommended that in order to reduce the harm associated with tobacco use “[…] every effort should be made to reduce the toxicity of existing tobacco products.”

 The U.N. set us the challenge of achieving tobacco harm reduction all those years ago.

 We have risen to it by researching, assessing, and commercializing science-backed alternatives to continued smoking that have demonstrated a potential to reduce harm.

 This breakthrough has presented our society with the opportunity of dramatically accelerating the decline of cigarette sales.
 Indeed, it is already happening in many countries.
 We have a vision for a smoke-free future, and we’re committed to making that vision a reality.

-*Reduced-risk products (“RRPs”) is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continuing smoking.
-PMI has a range of RRPs in various stages of development, scientific assessment, and commercialization.
-Our RRPs are smoke-free products that produce an aerosol that contains far lower quantities of harmful and potentially harmful constituents than found in cigarette smoke.
+* Reduced-risk products (“RRPs”) is the term PMI uses to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continuing smoking.
+PMI has a range of RRPs in various stages of development, scientific assessment and commercialization.
+PMI’s RRPs are smoke-free products that contain and/or generate far lower quantities of harmful and potentially harmful constituents than found in cigarette smoke.